sanjeeban06/fidenz-weather/README.md

 One-time Password (OTP) using an authenticator application Email verification code

-The user initially enrolls an authenticator application by scanning the QR code provided by Auth0.
-On subsequent logins, the user can authenticate using the enrolled authenticator factor or an available email verification method.
+The provided Fidenz test account is already enrolled for MFA and has a verified email address.

+When signing in, the reviewer will be asked to complete an MFA challenge.
+They can use the enrolled authenticator application or select "Try another method" to receive a one-time verification code by email.

 This provides an additional layer of security beyond the user's email address and password.